Angel Ambriel

 Ambriel is a later angel-name tradition entry associated with May, Gemini, and zodiacal angel lists.
 The strongest source trail is not a biblical scene, but a cluster of magical-calendar, amulet, and reference-book notices.

 That makes Ambriel useful for readers who want meaning, but risky when writers turn the name into a personal horoscope guarantee.
-Communication, duality, and May symbolism can support reflection only after the source layer is named.
+Communication, duality, and May symbolism can support reflection only after the source context is named.

 Read Ambriel as a zodiacal angel-name entry with careful magical-source labels.